jenineharris/academic-hive-2022/README.md

 Join the workshop at https://wustl.zoom.us/j/91316277433 from 7pm to 9pm WAT on June 26, 2022.

-The workshop will be recorded and will be uploaded to YouTube and linked here following the workshop.
+The workshop video is at https://youtu.be/JMKWiBglws4.

 Workshop slides can be found here: https://jenineharris.github.io/AHslides/viz2022.html